List of national founders: Costa Rica

 Juan Mora Fernández, first Head of State of Costa Rica.
 José María Castro Madriz, First President of the Republic and proclaimed "Founder of the Republic" by Congress Juan Rafael Mora Porras, President during Costa Rica's campaign against William Walker, proclaimed "Hero and Liberator" by Congress.

 Cuba

-Carlos Manuel de Céspedes is considered the Cuban Founding Father.
-In 1868 he freed his slaves and declared the independence of Cuba, which began the Ten Years' War (1868–1878).
+Carlos Manuel de Céspedes (1819–1874) is considered the Cuban Founding Father.
+In 1868, he freed his slaves and declared the independence of Cuba, which began the Ten Years' War (1868–1878).

 José Martí is a Cuban national hero.

 Modern day Cuba was shaped by Fidel Castro with help from Che Guevara during the Cuban Revolution.

-Dominica

-Patrick John served as first Prime Minister of Dominica from 1978 to 1979.

 Dominican Republic

-Matías Ramón Mella (1816–1864), Juan Pablo Duarte (1813–1876) and Francisco del Rosario Sánchez (1817–1861) are considered the Fathers of the Country.
+Matías Ramón Mella (1816–1864), Juan Pablo Duarte (1813–1876) and Francisco del Rosario Sánchez (1817–1861) are considered the Dominican Republic's Founding Fathers.
 Duarte is featured on the $1 coin and on the now discontinued $1 bill; Sanchez on the $5 coin and on the also discontinued $5 bill; Mella on the $10 coin and on the also discontinued $10 bill.

+Gregorio Luperón, a prominent figure of the Dominican Restoration War, is also a national hero.

 Ecuador

+Jose Joaquin Olmedo took this as a cue to declare Ecuador's independence at a junta in Guayaquil in 1820.